IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 We start with a sample Node.js monolithic application, Flightassist, factor it into two microservices, and then use it for demonstrating and comparing various deployment technologies.
 A set of trade-offs and comparisons can be made between these deployment models, and this application provides a basis for those discussions.

-To factor the application into microservices, we add a python microservice to the picture.
-Instead of directly accessing the apis from Node app, the python program will serve as a proxy to query.

 ![architecure-diagram](images/paas-containers.png)

 #### [Scenario One: Deploy Flightassist monolithic application on Cloud Foundry](#2-deploy-monolithic-flightassist-application-using-cloud-foundry)